Frequently Asked Questions

 How long do these systems last?

 Pioneer Water Tanks come with a 20 year warranty.
 With proper maintenance, your rainwater system can last decades.
 The tanks and liners are rated for decades of performance, and most components are easily serviceable.
+Pioneer has been installing their water tanks for almost 40 years, with their original tanks still outperforming the competition.
+Under typical conditions, the tanks and PVC piping will last decades, while some components, like pumps, may need replacing after 10 years or so.

 Do you offer financing?